SSC results: 4 success stories in Mumbai that beat all odds

-As Mumbaikars celebrate the SSC results, Shreya Bhandary brings you stories of four unusual students a mother of two, a blind boy, a hearing-impaired teen, and an autistic kid who crossed every hurdle in their path to crack the exam
+As Mumbaikars celebrate the SSC results, we look at 4 unusual students, a mother of two, a blind boy, a hearing-impaired teen, and an autistic kid who crossed every hurdle in their path to crack the exam

 Teenager prevails over hearing loss, aces SSC